rvanguita/Brazilian_E-Commerce/README.md

 ## Objective

-The objective of this study is to train a machine learning model to solve a Natural Language Processing (NLP) problem, using data from a Brazilian e-commerce platform.
-Given the nature of the data (related to shopping experiences) the classification was defined into two main sentiments: positive and negative.
-This is justified by the fact that, in general, comments tend to express either praise or complaints, especially regarding aspects such as product delivery.
+The objective of this study is to **train a machine learning model** to address a **Natural Language Processing (NLP)** problem, using data obtained from a Brazilian e-commerce platform.
+The primary focus is the development of a **sentiment classification system** based on text data, capable of identifying whether an expressed opinion is **positive, negative, or neutral**.

+The project is divided into two main phases:

+### Phase 1: Binary Classification (Positive vs. Negative)
+In this initial stage, with **well-defined and balanced classes**, it was possible to achieve **excellent performance** in metrics such as **F1-Score** and **AUC (Area Under the ROC Curve)**, indicating a high discriminative capacity between positive and negative sentiments.

+### Phase 2: Multiclass Classification (Positive, Negative, and Neutral)
+The inclusion of the **neutral** class, which is significantly underrepresented, introduced new challenges to the model, particularly in terms of **probability calibration** and performance on **macro-averaged metrics** and **per-class evaluation**, requiring more refined adjustments to maintain system robustness.

-At the end of this study, a function was developed to identify the sentiment of a given sentence, returning not only the predictive classification, but also the confidence percentage associated with the prediction.
+At the conclusion of the study, a **function was developed to identify the sentiment of a given sentence**, returning not only the **predicted label**, but also the **associated confidence score**, thus enhancing the interpretability of the model’s output.

+### A/B Experiment

+To compare the proposed approaches, this project was structured as an **A/B experiment**, in which the **binary classification model (A)** is compared against the **multiclass model (B)**.
+The objective of this comparison is to evaluate the **performance gains or losses** resulting from the inclusion of the **neutral class**, analyzing its impact from multiple perspectives, such as:

+- **Class distribution**
+  Assessment of class balance and its effect on the training process.

+- **Confusion between the neutral class and others**
+  Evaluation of misclassification rates involving the neutral class in contrast to the positive and negative classes.

+- **Comparison of macro vs. weighted metrics**
+  Analysis of performance differences when considering class balance (macro) versus class frequency weighting (weighted).

+- **Probability calibration**
+  Investigation of the quality of probabilistic estimates for predicted classes in each approach.

+This experiment allows not only for performance measurement, but also for a deeper understanding of the **practical implications** of introducing a third class in sentiment analysis problems.

 ### Repository Structure